Olympique Lyonnais: Ownership and finances

 Olympique Lyonnais was owned by Rhône businessman Jean-Michel Aulas, who acquired the club on 15 June 1987.
 He serves as the founder and chief operating officer of CEGID (Compagnie Européenne de Gestion par l'Informatique Décentralisée).
 After ridding the club of its debt, Aulas restructured the club's management and reorganised the finances and, in a span of two decades, transformed the club from a second division team into one of the richest football clubs in the world.
 However, Aulas has been lambasted by critics for running the club as if it were a business.
-During this period, the club operated on the European Stock Exchange under the name OL Groupe, initialled OLG.
+During this period, the club's holding company operated on the European Stock Exchange under the name OL Groupe, initialled OLG.
 Aulas currently serves on the board for the European Club Association, a sports organisation representing football clubs in Europe.
 He was also the last president of the now-defunct G-14 organisation.

 In April 2008, business magazine Forbes ranked Lyon as the thirteenth most valuable football team in the world.
 The magazine valued the club at $408 million (€275.6M), excluding debt.
 In February 2009, Lyon were rated in the 12th spot in the Deloitte Football Money League, reportedly bringing in an annual revenue of €155.7 million for the 2007–08 season, which ranks among the world's best football clubs in terms of revenue.

 In 2016, a Chinese private equity fund acquired 20% stake in Olympique Lyonnais Group for €100 million.
 The fund was managed by IDG Capital Partners.

-In December 2022, American businessman John Textor completed the purchase of the club, owning 77.49% of the club's shares and thus becomes the new owner of the club.
-Under this arrangement, Aulus continues to serve as president for at least three more seasons.